Monday, August 17, 2009

-The damn with its twelve generators have created massive amounts of needed electricity as well as mitigating floods and droughts since its completion in 1970.
-As expected however more than forty years later the damn is silting up, these silts used to go down river to stabilize the coast of the Nile delta.
+The dam with its twelve generators has created massive amounts of needed electricity as well as mitigating floods and droughts since its completion in 1970.
+As expected however more than forty years later the dam is silting up, these silts used to flow down the river to stabilize the coast of the Nile delta.
 Along with the silt came the nutrients which used to attract a now dying fishery on Egypt's Mediterranean coast.

 It may now be time to undue damages before they get worse but I know that's just crazy talk.
 Perhaps moving the Abu Simbel temples again to raise the damn still further higher is only as crazy as erecting the dam in the first place.